WebberZone/better-search/readme.txt

-﻿=== Better Search ===
+=== Better Search ===
-Tags: search, Better Search, related search, search results, heatmap, popular searches, top searches
+Tags: search, Better Search, related search, search results, heatmap, popular searches, top searches, relevance
-Contributors: Ajay, Mark Ghosh
+Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.6
+License: GPLv2 or later

-Replace the default WordPress search with a contextual search with search results sorted by relevance.
+Better Search replaces the default WordPress search with a better search that gives contextual results sorted by relevance

 == Description ==

-The default WordPress search is limited because it doesn't give you results based on the title or content of the post, but by date.
+The default WordPress search is limited because it gives you results by date and not by relevance.

-<a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search</a> replaces the default WordPress search engine with a more powerful search engine.
-Visitors will find more relevant search results of search terms.
-You can fine tune results by giving the title or the content more weighting.
+<a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search</a> replaces the default WordPress search engine with a more powerful search engine that gives search results relevant to the title and content of the post.
+This means that visitors to your blog will find will find what they are looking for quicker than if you didn't have **Better Search** installed.

+Custom post type support means, visitors can search through your site for more than just posts.

+The plugin is packed with options to allow you to easily customise the output.
+You can also fine tune the results by assigning a greater weith to either the title or the content.

 Better Search supports templates for perfect integration into your blog template.
 Template for Twenty Eleven theme included in the package.

-Additionally, the plugin will track the searches and allow you to present a "search heatmap" of the most popular searches.
+Additionally, the plugin also tracks the searches and you to display a "search heatmap" of the most popular searches.
 Support for WordPress widgets will allow you to easily add this heatmap to your theme's sidebar or footer.

 = Features =
-* Automatically replaces your default WordPress search with Better Search results
+* **Automatic**: Once activated, Better Search will automatic replace your default WordPress search with more relevant search results
-* Search results sorted by relevance.
-You can also include pages and attachments in the search results
+* **Relevance**: Search results sorted by relevance automatically sorted by relevance.
+You can also turn off relevancy based searching, in which results are sorted by date
-* Fine tune results by changing the weighting of post title and post content
+* **Control the results**: Fine tune results by changing the weighting of post title and post content.
+Turn on BOOLEAN search to override the default NATURAL LANGUAGE search of mySQL
-* Option to turn off relevancy based matching.
-This will sort results by date
-* Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap
+* **Popular searches**: Find out what visitors are searching for on your blog.
+Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
+Widget support for easy integration in your theme
-* Support for a template file for perfect integration into your blog template
+* **Customisation**: Support for a template file for perfect integration into your blog template.
+Alternatively, just input your own CSS styles in the *Custom Styles* tab in the Settings Page.
+Check the FAQ for more information
-* Clean uninstall if you choose to delete the plugin from within WP-Admin
-* Works with caching plugins like WP-Super-Cache and W3 Total Cache
+* **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3 =
-Fixed: "Missing argument" error for heatmaps
+Fixed: Security fix; new admin interface; custom post type support; BOOLEAN MODE mySQL search; For other changes, check out the changelog

 == Changelog ==

+= 1.3 =
+* Modified: Revamp of admin interface of the plugin
+* Added: New option to activate BOOLEAN mode of mySQL FULLTEXT searching. <a href="https://dev.mysql.com/doc/refman/5.0/en/fulltext-boolean.html" target="_blank">Check the mySQL docs for further information on this</a>
+* Added: Custom post type support.
+Now choose what visitors are allowed to search
+* Added: Links in the search heatmap are no-follow by default.
+You can turn this off in the Settings page
+* Added: Option to make make heatmap links to open in a new window
+* Added: Option to turn off the display of the heatmap on the results page
+* Added: New CSS classes for heatmaps on the search results page - `heatmap_daily` and `heatmap_overall`
+* Fixed: Possible cross-site request forgery issue in the Settings page

 = 1.2.1 =
-Fixed: "Missing argument" error for heatmaps
+* Fixed: "Missing argument" error for heatmaps

 = 1.2 =
-* Updates for better search template compatibility.
+* New: Updates for better search template compatibility.
 New template included in this release
-* Quick links added in Plugins page in WP-Admin
-* Relevance score is now displayed as a percentage
+* Modified: Relevance score is now displayed as a percentage
 * Fixed: Daily search terms were not being cleared
 * Modified: Default search colours for the heatmap are grey and black instead of blue and red
 * Modified: Plugin will not add a link to <a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search homepage</a> by default
 * Modified: New WordPress widget to display the popular searches in your sidebar
-* Added: New template file based on Twenty Eleven WordPress theme
+* New: New template file based on Twenty Eleven WordPress theme

 = 1.1.7 =
 * Two new fulltext indexes added... the first step to better control on search results